zdsmit/GameManager/notes.md

   3/9
     Goals:
       -Signup/login should land on a welcome page,    not user show page - DONE -Homepage welcomes a user if they are logged    in - DONE -Add sign up link to navigation bar - DONE
       -Add link on game show page to transaction      page - DONE -Create transaction page that allows user to    buy the game of their choice - DONE -Implement a nested route for a user and        their games - DONE -User show page for non-developers should       include a link to their games page, where     all their games are displayed - DONE
-    -Display a user's remaining money on their        homepage - DONE
+      -Display a user's remaining money on their      homepage - DONE -User index page lists both players and         developers - DONE -Make sure a successful transaction subtracts   and adds funds as appropriate